 HOW TO VISIT THE GARDEN IN ONE HOUR

-In the direction of the lake, and parallel to the avenue of plane trees (majestic trees that are 280 years old!) the terraces of useful and medicinal plants are presented didactically giving access to a wide range of plant species that have been used by man through the ages.
+In the direction of the lake, and parallel to the avenue of plane trees (majestic trees that are 280 years old!) the Ethnobotanical Gardens are presented didactically giving access to a wide range of plant species that have been used by man through the ages.
 These include alimentary, medicinal, handicraft and industrial uses (perfumes, fibres, oils, sugars, dyes, etc.).